Dear reader of ADxS.org, please excuse the disruption.

 1. Hyperactivity primarily mediated by the striatum

-According to other sources, motor hyperactivity is modulated by a loop between prefrontal motor cortexputamen (in the lateral striatum) → thalamus → prefrontal motor cortex.11
+According to other sources, motor hyperactivity is modulated by a loop between prefrontal motor cortexputamen (in the lateral striatum) → thalamus → prefrontal motor cortex.12

 Dopamine degradation in the striatum occurs primarily via DAT.
-Polymorphisms of the DAT gene are therefore involved in hyperactivity and other symptoms mediated via the striatum.11213141516174518192021
+Polymorphisms of the DAT gene are therefore involved in hyperactivity and other symptoms mediated via the striatum.11314151617184519202122

 Whether DAT in the striatum is increased, normal or decreased in ADHD is unclear.

-This raises the question of how much the DAT are really involved in mediating the symptoms of ADHD.
-On the one hand, smoking can be seen as a self-medication for dopamine increase and DAT reduction, but on the other hand, smoking does not eliminate ADHD symptoms.
+This raises the question of how much the DAT are really involved in symptom mediation in ADHD.
+While on the one hand smoking can be seen as a self-medication for dopamine increase and DAT reduction, on the other hand smoking does not eliminate the ADHD symptom.
 Perhaps the key to resolving the apparent contradiction lies in the short-term nature of the dopaminergic effect of smoking.

 An increased DAT count is associated with a reduced dopamine level in the striatum.
 As the DAT count is even higher in ADHD-HI than in ADHD-I, the dopamine level in ADHD-HI is even lower than in ADHD-I.